NautilusTrader

 Quotes, mark prices, index prices, funding rates, and option greeks are all derived from the same ticker_slim.{instrument}.{interval} WebSocket subscription.
 The adapter reference-counts the underlying WS subscribe call: the first feed subscribed for an instrument opens the channel and the last unsubscribe closes it.
 As a consequence, the interval from the first subscribe wins; subsequent feeds subscribing with a different interval share the existing channel.

 Funding rates are only meaningful for perpetuals, and option greeks only for options.
-Subscribing the wrong feed for an instrument's class (e.g. funding rates for an option) is accepted and the WebSocket subscription opens, but the parser returns no events for that feed because the venue payload lacks the relevant fields (perp_details for non-perps, option_pricing for non-options).
-Verify the instrument class before subscribing to derivative- specific feeds.
+Subscribing the wrong feed for an instrument's class (e.g. funding rates for an option) is accepted and the WebSocket subscription opens, but the parser returns no events for that feed because the venue payload omits the funding rate field for non-perps and option_pricing for non-options.
+Verify the instrument class before subscribing to derivative-specific feeds.

 Configuration